 - If necessary, submit a contact request through the ‘E-services' section of Job Market Finland.
 Registrations will be processed in the order of arrival, so a request to contact you will not speed up your processing.

 Always actively seek work yourself.
-When you are a job seeker in TE Services, be prepared to accept the work or training that your expert offers you.
+When you are a job seeker, be prepared to accept the work or training that your employment service specialist offers you.

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)